 ServBay Database File Management & Migration Guide

-ServBay is a powerful local web development environment that integrates multiple popular database management systems and organizes their data files in a standardized structure.
-Understanding the default database file organization in ServBay is crucial for developers when performing data backup, restoration, and migration.
+ServBay is a powerful local web development environment that integrates several widely used database management systems and manages their data files in a standardized way.
+Understanding ServBay’s default database file structure is crucial for developers who need to back up, restore, or migrate their data.

 TIP

-ServBay offers data backup and restore functionalities, allowing you to back up MySQL, MariaDB, and PostgreSQL databases automatically or manually.
-Please refer to Backup & Restore for more information.
+ServBay offers automated and manual backup and restore functionality for MySQL, MariaDB, and PostgreSQL databases.
+See Backup & Restore for more details.

 ServBay Default Database File Structure

-To facilitate management and ensure separation of different database versions, ServBay stores all database files at /Applications/ServBay/db
+To simplify management and isolate data between database versions, ServBay stores all database data files in the /Applications/ServBay/db

-.
-Inside this directory, data is categorized by database type, then further organized by major version number within each type.
+directory.
+This location is organized by database type, then by major version number within each type’s folder.

 directory: